 As an American always be wary of the ‘yes’ or ‘ok’ always remember it usually means ‘I’m listening’ and if they are using this to answer to a commitment of some kind it’s always better to get more information to see if they can let you know what they understand, agree to or are commiting to in their own words.
 It may seem a little strange to do this, but it will provide clarity for you.

 Jennifer Kumar provides culture training for Americans and Indians working on global, dispersed teams.
-Learn about training options by clicking here.
+Learn about training options or participate in a free consult.

 Tips on giving negative feedback (conflict management)